 - 1. Clothing that exposes the midriff or buttocks is not permitted. - 2.
-Pants or shorts below the waist are not permitted.
+Pants or shorts below the waist are not permitted. - 3.
+Examples of dress not permitted: flip flops, tank tops, spaghetti strap tops, midriff shirts, low-cut tops, muscle shirts, clothing with inappropriate wording, and shorts that do not extend beyond the student's fingertips when the hands are held at his or her side. - 4.
+Clothing with writing across the buttocks is not permitted.

-- 3. Examples of dress not permitted: tank tops, spaghetti strap tops, midriff shirts, low-cut tops, muscle shirts, clothing with inappropriate wording, and shorts that do not extend beyond the student's fingertips when the hands are held at his or her side. - 4.
-Clothing with writing across the buttocks is not permitted. - 5.
-Upon entering the building, hats, hoods, headbands, and head scarves must be immediately removed.
+- 5. Upon entering the building, hats, headbands, and head scarves must be immediately removed.
 Wearing such headgear while inside the building is not permitted; however, head coverings worn for religious purposes are permitted. - 6.
 Clothing and/or jewelry that exhibit references to drugs, alcohol, tobacco products, violence, sex, profanity, or gang-related activities are not permitted. - 7.
 Proper footwear is required.
-Certain open-back and high-heeled shoes should not be worn because of potential injury due to falling and ankle twisting.
-Students should wear shoes daily which are suitable for participation in recess and physical education class.
-Students should not bring alternative shoes to change in and out of for recess and physical education class, but rather wear appropriate shoes to and from school for the duration of each day. - 8.
+Sandals, open-back shoes, and high-heeled shoes should not be worn because of potential injury due to falling and ankle twisting. - 8.
 Jackets and coats may not be worn in the classrooms. - 9.
 Students may be required to wear certain types of clothing while participating in physical education classes, extracurricular activities, or other situations where special attire may be required to ensure the health or safety of the student. - 10.
 Students have the responsibility to keep themselves, their clothes, and their hair clean.
 School officials reserve the right to impose limitations on student participation in the regular instructional program where there is evidence that the lack of cleanliness constitutes a health hazard. - 11.
 The wearing, possessing, using, distributing, displaying, or selling of any clothing, jewelry, emblems, badges, symbols, signs, graffiti, or other items that are evidence of membership in, or affiliation with, a gang are not permitted. - 12.
 Students may bring backpacks to school; however, students must keep them in their lockers or with their coats during the school day.
 They are not authorized to carry backpacks with them in the building during the day. - 13.
 Heelies are not permitted.